curiouslychris/smooch-docs/pages/guide/api-quickstart.md

 ## Next steps

-- If you're writing JavaScript, use [smooch-core](https://www.npmjs.com/package/smooch-core), a helpful little npm package that wraps calls to Smooch APIs.
+- If you're writing in JavaScript, Ruby, Python or Java, use [our API libraries](/guide/api-libraries/), which are helpful packages that wraps calls to Smooch APIs.

 - Now that you've had a taste of Smooch, it's time to deep dive into our reference documentation to explore the possibilities.
 [You can find it here](https://docs.smooch.io/rest/).